 The She Bear SAMI

 In the shamanic folklore of the Sami and other members of their language group, such as the Mansi and Khanty peoples of Russia, there is a creation myth of a human woman is a bear and she was the wise elder of the Sami.
 Then later in the evolution when shaman women were pushed out, she marries a bear and the reindeer from there forth, takes more importance as the shamanic animal.
-The bear is the prehistoric connection and usually a divinity born of the Goddess Mielikki.
+The bear is the prehistoric connection of women and shaman and she is usually a divinity born of the Goddess Mielikki.

 Mielikki is a Finnish Goddess of Forests and mother of Nyyrikki and Tuulikki, a central deity in the creation of the bear and the women of the bear ancestry.
 Mielikki is known as a skillful healer who heals animals through her women and she has given woman the wisdom of the healing herbs.
 Her name is derived from the old Finnish word mielu which means luck.

-Bear worship doesn’t mean they worshiped bears as archaeologist as scientists suggest in their limited understanding about women and bear or how movies today can touch but do not understand the subtle souls we have.
-Quite contrary, bear in shamanism meant animism, where the woman has a human soul and a bear soul and can shape shift into either.
-Nature and woman were never separated from her beginnings and could do this.
-Now even the rarest and purist shamans on earth spend a lifetime reattaining their animism souls some consciousness.
+Bear worship doesn’t mean they worshiped bears as archaeologist as scientist say, quite contrary, bear in shamanism meant animism, where the woman has a human soul and a bear soul and can shape shift into either.
+The human soul lives inside the body, the bear soul within the bear and then the two can merge allowing the woman to roam as a bear.
+Nature and woman were never separated from her beginnings and could do this and some rare female shamans can do this today.
+Now even the rarest and purist shamans on earth spend a lifetime reattaining their animism souls.

 Where the idea of worshiping animals or sacrificing animals come from?
 There was a period of time when early paganism still connected to the shaman cults certain had partial understandings, but that pretty much ended in the 3rd century bce.
 After that, certainty of humans falling asleep in a slow force of aggression and war that destroyed the indigenous, especially whites in the early years and by the 8th century almost all connection to previous indigenous whites were interfered with and at worse, corrupted.